 Capital gain on immovable properties

 |Where the holding period does not exceed one year

 |Where the holding period exceeds one year but does not exceed two years

-|Where the holding period of constructed property does not exceed three years
+|Where the holding period exceeds two years but does not exceed three years

-|Where holding period of constructed property exceeds one year but does not exceed four years
+|Where the holding period exceeds three years but does not exceed four years

 |Where the holding period exceeds four years but does not exceed five years

 |Where the holding period exceeds five years but does not exceed six years

 Capital gain on securities